EDUC5481 Professional Practice I

 - Typically this unit is assessed in the following way: two supervisory visits made to each student during the teaching practice with both written and oral feedback provided in addition to mentor, teacher and University reports.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the two supervisory visits made to each student during the teaching practice with both written and oral feedback provided and mentor, teacher and University reports components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the two supervisory visits made to each student during the teaching practice with both written and oral feedback provided in addition to mentor, teacher and University reports component.

 Supplementary assessment is not available in this unit.